yangyutu/llm_book.github.io/_sources/docs/chapter_training/training_fundamentals.md

 There are scaling laws {cite:p}`kaplan2020scaling,henighan2020scaling` discovered on LLM pretraining, which establishes mathematical relationships model performance given model size, dataset size, and the amount of compute.
 The availability of scaling laws has several benefits:
 * It provides to benchmark to enable LLM pretraining to be done in a predictable way.
-* It help design better training strategy by optimizing the model size and data size under compute constraint.
+* It help design better training strategy by optimizing the model size and data size under a compute budget.

-### Fill-in-the Middle
+### Fill-in-the Middle (FIM)

-Fill-in-the Middle was proposed in {cite:p}`bavarian2022efficient,li2023starcoder`
+Fill-in-the Middle (FIM){cite:p}`bavarian2022efficient,li2023starcoder` was proposed in  as a technique used to improve the in-context learning and generalization capabilities of large language models (LLMs).
+Instead of always training the model to generate text in a left-to-right (causal) manner, FIM involves predicting a missing segment of text when given both the preceding and succeeding context.

+Specifially, FIM training makes LLMs better at predicting missing code/text blocks and handling real-world coding and writing workflows:
+* In coding applications (e.g., GitHub Copilot, OpenAI Codex), developers often insert code or docstring into existing structures rather than appending to the end;
+* In writing and editting tasks, users need to insert or modify text within a document.

-This approach involves randomly dividing the text into three parts, then shuffling the order of these parts and connecting them with special characters.
-This method aims to incorporate a fill-in-the-blank pretraining task during the training process.
+The implementation of FIM involves randomly dividing the text into three parts, then shuffling the order of these parts and connecting them with special characters.
+Depending on how the segments are ordered, there are two distinct modes: **PSM (Prefix-Suffix-Middle)** and **SPM (Suffix-Prefix-Middle)**.

-Within the FIM methodology, two distinct modes are employed: PSM (Prefix-Suffix-Middle) and SPM (Suffix-Prefix-Middle).
-In the PSM mode, the training corpus is organized in the sequence of prefix, suffix, middle, aligning the text in a way that the middle segment is flanked by the prefix and suffix.
-Conversely, the SPM mode arranges the segments as suffix, prefix, middle, presenting a different structural challenge.

-These modes are instrumental in enhancing the model’s capability to handle various structural arrangements in code, providing a robust training framework for advanced code prediction tasks.
+For example, in the SPM mode, the training corpus is transformed to

+$$
+<\text { <PRE> }>  prefix <\text { SUF }> suffix <\text { MID }> middle
+$$

+where $<\text { <PRE> }>, <\text { SUF }>, <\text { MID }>$ are sentinel tokens.

+During the inference where we would like to use prefix and surfix to predict the middle, we can prompt the model with

+$$
+<\text { <PRE> }>  prefix <\text { SUF }> suffix <\text { MID }> middle
+$$

+During pretraining, FIM and left-to-right autoregression can be both applied to the training corpus and then use the same NSP training task.
+And surpringly, FIM will not strongly compromise the left-to-right capability with high FIM rate up to 90%, and at the same time, the model acquires FIM ability for code and language (known as **FIM-for-free property**).
+The authors also suggested that 50% FIM rate strike a good balance.
+Practioners from {cite:p}`guo2024deepseek` also used 50% FIM rate in the pretraining for coding LLM.

-### Multiple Token Prediction
+### Multiple Token Prediction (MTP)

-Besides training using a next-token prediction loss, there are efforts exploring training language models to predict multiple future tokens at once [{numref}`chapter_training_fig_fundamentals_multiple_token_prediction_demo`].
-More specifically, at each position in the training corpus, we ask the model to predict the following $n$ tokens using $n$ independent output heads, operating on top of a shared model trunk.
+Besides training using a next-token prediction loss, there are efforts exploring training language models to predict multiple future tokens at once {cite:p}`gloeckle2024better`.
+More specifically, at each position in the training corpus, we ask the model to predict the following $n$ tokens using $n$ independent output heads, operating on top of a shared model trunk[{numref}`chapter_training_fig_fundamentals_multiple_token_prediction_demo`].

-The advantages are:
+This MTP scheme brings advantages:
-* in higher sample efficiency.
+* Higher sample efficiency during training.
-*

-{cite:p}`gloeckle2024better`
-During inference, we employ only the next-token output head.
-Optionally, the other three heads may be used to speed-up inference time.
+* During inference, we can either use one next-token output head or optionally use the additional heads to speed up the inference time.

 ```{figure} ../img/chapter_training/training_fundamentals/multiple_token_prediction/mtp_demo.png
 ---